What does it mean to be significant?

 Tweetables

-Simple ways to be significant in someone else’s life.
+Simple ways to be significant in someone’s life.
 Click to Tweet

 How Lettie Cowman and Biddy Chambers treated friends with significance.
 Click to Tweet